AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

 General
 ^^^^^^^

+#. **NB Need to define what is meant by imports and exports, wrt high-level
+   requirements on Depends.**

 #.
 Names declared and used in the new language features are distinct from formal parameters
    when both are in scope. *Rationale: flow analysis is performed using names and so the analysis of a given subprogram should not depend on the names chosen for the formal parameters